Non-English football clubs in the FA Cup: Ireland

-Between 1887–88 and 1890–91, five Irish clubs competed in the FA Cup.
+Between 1887–88 and 1890–91, six Irish clubs entered the FA Cup.
 In 1887, Distillery became the first club from Ireland to enter the competition.
 Cliftonville and Linfield Athletic were the last clubs from the island to appear, both competing in 1890–91.
 Cliftonville progressed further in the competition than any other Irish club, reaching the 3rd round in 1886–87 before crashing out 11–0 to Partick Thistle.
 Following the introduction of qualifying rounds, Linfield Athletic progressed through the most rounds of any Irish club, winning three ties in 1888–89 to reach the first round proper.
 Linfield's 7–0 victory over Cliftonville during the 1888–89 fourth qualifying round is notable for being the only FA Cup match ever to be played on Christmas Day.

-All five clubs were located in what is now Northern Ireland.
+All six clubs were located in what is now Northern Ireland.
 However, the entire island of Ireland was still a part of the United Kingdom at the time, as Northern Ireland was not created until the partition of Ireland in 1921.